stabix/stabix/doc/slip_transmission.rst

   The inclination of the grain boundary (:math:`\beta`) is required to evaluate this factor and the :math:`LRB` or :math:`M` factor should be maximized.

-  The |matlab| function used to calculate the LRB factor is:
+  The |matlab| function used to calculate the LRB factor is :
   `LRB_parameter.m <https://github.com/stabix/stabix/tree/master/slip_transfer/LRB_parameter.m>`_

 * :math:`m'` **parameter from Luster and Morris in 1995** [#LusterMorris_1995]_